12-Year-Old Caleb’s Bone Cancer Success Story With Dr. Wallace

-The next morning, after tests confirmed Caleb had cancer, the Estes family saw pediatric orthopedic doctor Dr. John Jay Crawford in their hometown of Knoxville.
-After being told multiple times from others that Caleb would most likely be sent to Vanderbilt University Hospital in Nashville, so he could be cared for by orthopedic oncologists, Dr. Crawford suggested another, newer specialist right in town.
+The next morning, after tests confirmed Caleb had cancer, the Estes family saw pediatric orthopaedic doctor Dr. John Jay Crawford in their hometown of Knoxville.
+After being told multiple times from others that Caleb would most likely be sent to Vanderbilt University Hospital in Nashville, so he could be cared for by orthopaedic oncologists, Dr. Crawford suggested another, newer specialist right in town.

-Just a few months earlier, a dual-fellowship-trained orthopedic oncologist, Anna Wallace, M.D., had accepted a position at University of Tennessee Medical Center in Knoxville and was in practice at University Orthopedic Surgeons.
+Just a few months earlier, a dual-fellowship-trained orthopaedic oncologist, Anna Wallace, M.D., had accepted a position at University of Tennessee Medical Center in Knoxville and was in practice at University Orthopaedic Surgeons.

 Dr. Crawford had already shared Caleb’s information with Dr. Wallace, who was on vacation at the time, and was immediately in contact with Dr. Wallace, who also took it upon herself to review his MRI scans and set up an appointment for Caleb to have a biopsy the following business day.

 “At that moment—we’re barely 24 hours into this diagnosis—we didn’t know what to expect.
 The thought of having to travel three hours to Nashville was adding to the stress of the whole situation,” says Jennifer.
 “So, we made a decision to stay local.
 And honestly, based on the fact that this physician was on vacation and reviewed his scans in such a short period of time and then had already made arrangements for an appointment and a biopsy—we were impressed with that.”